 Take some vegetable oil or sunflower oil, mix enough granulated sugar to make a kind of loose paste, apply to hands and just sit for a few minutes.

 When you wash it off, on a rag or something, you will find you hands super smooth and super soothed.

 It's not a home-made remedy, but it's worth a try.
 It's called Butt Paste and comes in a tube like diaper ointment.
-It is really good for all kinds of skin conditions.
-Not all stores have it, locally the Walgreen's does.

 You may want to try making a baking soda paste.
 The baking soda will help with the itch.
 Just mix cool water with the baking soda.
 Once on, put on a pair of white gloves so that it doesn't get rubbed off.
 I used to do this at night so that my hands would have the paste on longer.

 I also agree with beanygurl who is suggesting you use fragrant free soaps.
 This includes laundry soap.
 You can get it at any supermarket.
 Also, get the scent free fabric softener sheets.

 Some people I know who have contact dermatitis use Baby Soap or Ivory.

 All you can do is try the different things and go from there when you find out which works best for you.

 Mix equal amounts of honey and cinnamon powder and apply to affected area.